Wellbeing impinges on the ability of students to learn, progress and be their best.

 While all our staff are alert to and provide for the wellbeing needs of our students, our strong Wellbeing team offers a range of services to help students and families with issues of concern to them.
 These qualified and skilled professionals can be accessed by students and parents as required by appointment:

 St Helena Secondary College adopts a whole school approach to fostering wellbeing for all.

 We are a community in which a sense of affiliation and connectedness flourishes.
 Care, inclusion and friendship characterises our history and our culture, and are central tenets of our educational philosophy.
 It also inspires our service ethic; the imperative to address the needs of and enrich others.

-At St Helena we are intentional about fostering care both formally and informally as we know that effective learning relies on a sense of wellbeing, healthy self-esteem and trusting relationships.
+At St Helena we are intentional about fostering care, both formally and informally.
+We know that effective learning relies on a sense of wellbeing, healthy self-esteem and trusting relationships.
 It creates the conditions that enable students to take learning risks and to Dare to be Excellent.

 We are grateful to all community members for perpetuating our caring culture – the respectful and positive relationships that foster open communication and our safe, happy learning environment.

 Meet St Helena Wellbeing Team

 Leading Teacher for Wellbeing & Child Safety Officer

 My role is to ensure high quality Wellbeing support and education and is provided across school.
 I lead the work of the Wellbeing Team to ensure that the social, emotional and welfare needs of our students are met through the coordination of support for students with complex wellbeing needs.
 I work with students, families and support services to help our young people to succeed through the provision of goal directed counselling and practical support, and connection with external services.
 I have a genuine interest in supporting young people in developing, recognising and achieving their potential.
 I focus on identifying and celebrating individuals strengths.
 I strive to enhance students confidence in their ability to cope with challenges, and help to promote decision-making, independence and resilience.